 Please be very wary of any unsolicited contact about your investments or offers of free company reports.
 It may be from an overseas 'broker' who could sell you worthless or high risk shares.
 If you deal with an unauthorised firm, you would not be eligible to receive payment under the Financial Services Compensation Scheme.
-Further information and a list of unauthorised firms that have targeted UK investors is available from the Financial Conduct Authority at: fca.org.uk/consumers/unauthorised-firmsindividuals Designed and produced by Jones and Palmer Ltd.
+Further information and a list of unauthorised firms that have targeted UK investors is available from the Financial Conduct Authority at: fca.org.uk/consumers/unauthorised-firms-individuals www.carbonbalancedpaper.com CBP025165